-The Broken Biscuit Effect
+The Broken-Biscuit Effect

 by Craig Shrives

-What Is the Broken Biscuit Effect?
+What Is the Broken-Biscuit Effect?

-In Critical Thinking, the Broken Biscuit Effect is the tendency to invent an irrational justification for an action.
+In Critical Thinking, the broken-biscuit effect is the tendency to invent an irrational justification for an action.

 What is the broken biscuit effect?

-Easy Definition of the Broken Biscuit Effect
+Easy Definition of the Broken-Biscuit Effect

-If you make up a daft reason for doing something, you are using the Broken Biscuit Effect on yourself.
+If you make up a daft reason for doing something, you are using the broken-biscuit effect on yourself.

-Academic Definition of the Broken Biscuit Effect
+Academic Definition of the Broken-Biscuit Effect

-The Broken Biscuit Effect occurs when a person invents an irrational justification for their actions.
+The broken-biscuit effect occurs when a person invents an irrational justification for their actions.
 Even though the person knows the justification is irrational, it still provides the impetus to carry out the action.
 It derives its name from the irrational notion that "broken biscuits have no calories", which a dieting person will cite before consuming a broken biscuit (or one with slightly imperfect edging) or breaking one before eating it.

-An Example of the Broken Biscuit Effect
+An Example of the Broken-Biscuit Effect

 We're getting our taxes back, innit?

-The first two weeks in August 2011 saw the worst rioting in London for a generation, with running street battles, widespread looting, and buildings, cars and buses being set alight.
+broken biscuit riots The first two weeks in August 2011 saw the worst rioting in London for a generation, with running street battles, widespread looting, and buildings, cars and buses being set alight.
 When Sky News reporter Mark Stone stopped two 16-year-old girls coming out of an electrical store with a handful of looted electronic gadgets, he asked "Why are you doing this?"
 They answered "We're getting our taxes back."

 To me, the girls didn't really look like employed types (based on age), but, on the assumption they were, why did they think they were owed a return of tax?
 Two other girls of a similar age answered the same question with "It's the government's fault.
 It's the conservatives.
 Conservatives?
 Er, whatever.
 It's the government, innit?"
 Another answered, "I don't know, but it's good though."

 Well, at the least the last answer was rational.
-The other two answers (taxes and government) were examples of the Broken Biscuit Effect.
+The other two answers (taxes and government) were examples of the broken-biscuit effect.
 This was people making up irrational justifications to do exactly what they wanted to do.

-A Practical Application of the Broken Biscuit Effect
+A Practical Application of the Broken-Biscuit Effect

 Defend against yourself